apasquel/LinuxCatScale/README.md

 - [Disclaimer](#disclaimer)
 - [Tested OSes](#tested-oses)

 ## Usage

 This scripts were built to automate as much as possible.
-We recommend running it from an external device/usb to avoid overwriting evidence.
-Just in case you need a full image in future.
+For forensic captures, it is recommended to run this from an external drive or usb to minimize impact to the target system.
+However, it can be run over SSH against remote hosts.

-Please run the collection script on suspected hosts with sudo rights. fsecure_incident-response_linux_collector_0.7.sh the only file you need to run the collection.
+Please run the collection script on suspected hosts with sudo rights.
+Cat-Scale.sh is the only file you need.

 ```
 user@suspecthost:<dir>$ chmod +x ./Cat-Scale.sh
 user@suspecthost:<dir>$ sudo ./Cat-Scale.sh
 ```

-The script will create a directory called "FSecure-out" in the working directory and should remove all artefacts after being compressed.
-This will leave a filename in the format of `FSecure_Hostname-YYMMDD-HHMM.tar.gz`
+The script will create a directory called "CatScale-out" in the working directory and should remove all artefacts after being compressed.
+This will leave a filename in the format of `Hostname-YYMMDD-HHMM.tar.gz`

-Once these are all aggregated and you have the `FSecure_Hostname-YYMMDD-HHMM.tar.gz` on the analysis machine.
+Once these are all aggregated and you have the `Hostname-YYMMDD-HHMM.tar.gz` on the analysis machine.
 You can run Extract-Cat-Scale.sh which will extract all the files and place them in a folder called "extracted".

 ```
 user@analysishost:<dir>$ chmod +x ./Extract-Cat-Scale.sh